CityofToronto/bdit_data-sources/volumes/cycling/seasonality/README.md

 - **Weather Data**: .
 This data is currently stored in `activeto.weather` and needs to be updated periodically from Environment Canada's historical weather dataset for Toronto City Centre, located [here](https://climate.weather.gc.ca/climate_data/daily_data_e.html?StationID=48549).
 A CSV file for maintaining this data (and uploading to the RDS) is located [in this branch](/cycling_corridors/volumes/seasonality/_lookups).
 - **Sunlight Data**: This data is currently stored in `activeto.sunlight` and needs to be updated periodically from [Weather Stats](https://weather-stats.com/canada/toronto/sun).
 A CSV file for maintaining this data (and uploading to the RDS) is located [in this branch](/cycling_corridors/volumes/seasonality/_lookups).

-### Past Work
-Previously, these adjustment factors were generated using observed volume data at Bloor and Huron, with the assumption that a combination of a seasonality curve (based on 2019 data), and localized increases or drops at the station, could be transferrable to other locations in the network.
-This station has been down as of February 2021.
-Attempts were made to replicate this work using Miovision stations across the City, but these were found to be unreliable.

 ## Applying the Seasonality Model